cortexlabs/cortex/docs/deployments/system-packages.md

   ...
 ```

-Update your cluster for the change to take effect:
+*Note: for [TensorFlow Predictors](#tensorflow-predictor), two containers run together serve predictions: one which runs your Predictor code (`cortexlabs/tf-api`), and TensorFlow Serving which loads the SavedModel (`cortexlabs/tf-serve[-gpu]`).
+There's a 2nd available field `tf_serve_image` that can be used to override the TensorFlow Serving image.
+The default image (`cortexlabs/tf-serve[-gpu]`) is based on the official Tensorflow Serving image (`tensorflow/serving`).
+Unless a different version of Tensorflow Serving is required, this image shouldn't have to be overridden, since it's only used to load the SavedModel and does not run your Predictor code.*

+Deploy your API as usual:

 ```bash
 cortex deploy
 ```

-*Note: For [TensorFlow](#tensorflow-predictor) Predictor type, there's a 2nd available field `tf_serve_image` that can be used to override the image.
-The default `cortexlabs/tf-serve[-gpu]` image is based on the Tensorflow Serving image `tensorflow/serving`.
-Unless a different version of Tensorflow Serving is required, this image shouldn't have to be overridden.*